maskedcoder/CartoonJS/README.markdown

 #### CartoonItem Properties

 - `attrs` : An object that stores custom drawing data, which will be applied to the canvas rendering context before drawing
-- `bones` : An object telling which matrices can act on which points
 - `boneMatrices` : An object listing all of the matrices that can act on this CartoonItem
-- `buildingBone` : A pointer to the Matrix that is being given control of every new point, or `false` if there is none
 - `closePath` : (default: `true`) Whether or not to close the path
-- `currentPath` : The index of the sub-path that is currently being created
 - `name` : The name of the CartoonItem.
 Don't reuse names.
 - `originX` : (default: `0`) The x component of the point that the CartoonItem will be rotated around
 - `originY` : (default: `0`) The y component of the point that the CartoonItem will be rotated around
-- `path` : The list of points that will be used to draw the CartoonItem on a canvas
-- `paths` : A list of sub-paths
-- `pathAttrs` : An object storing deviations from `attrs` for each sub-path
 - `parent` : A reference to the parent CartoonItem, if any
 - `reverse` : Whether or not to draw the path with left and right swapped
 - `rotation` : (default: `0`) The rotation of the CartoonItem